cryoelite/Notes/JS/pages/string.md

 - [[Object]] wrapper for primitive type ``string``.
 - Strings are stored with UTF-16 encoding in JS.
-- For ex.:
+- There are 3 ways of declaring strings
-  title:: String
+  For ex.:
   ```js
   //3 ways of declaring strings
   let x= "Yo"